ualberta-mueller-group/CMPUT455_code/lecture_examples/README.md

     - `tree.py` Tree implemented as dictionary of adjacency lists
 - `heuristic\_search\_on\_tree.py` Even a weak heuristic helps to find the treasure

-## Lectures 8 - 10, Minimax Search and Alphabeta
+## NOT YET Lectures 8 - 10, Minimax Search and Alphabeta

 ### Boolean minimax
 - `boolean\_minimax.py` minimax with separate treatment of AND and OR nodes